alxndr/elixir_style_guide/README.md

 # Prelude

 > Liquid architecture.
-It's like jazz - you improvise, you work together, you
+It's like jazz — you improvise, you work together, you
 > play off each other, you make something, they make something. <br/>
-> -- Frank Gehry
+> —Frank Gehry

 Style matters.
 Elixir has plenty of style but like all languages it can be stifled.
 Don't stifle the style.